 - Hippocampus sclerosis

-- developmental or brain damage during a febrile convulsion.
+- Developmental or brain damage during a febrile convulsion.

 - Staring spells